top of page

 IMG_7933.jpg

-My dissertation, titled "El arte femenino: Interpretando los códigos de la Sociedad Abakuá," delves into the cultural artifacts created by artists that draw from the imagery of the Abakuá Society.
-The Abakuá Society has often been judged by scholars based on racial, gender, religious, ideological, and moral grounds, often characterized as phallocentric, misogynistic, and possessing underdeveloped religious and ethical practices.
-However, my research seeks to analyze the impact of the Abakuá imaginary on Cuban culture through an artistic lens.
-I argue that the myths, rituals, symbols, ethos, and notions of gender and race within the Abakuá have permeated Cuban culture and society, providing a counter-hegemonic platform for Cuban artists to challenge discourses of male and political dominance.
+My dissertation, El arte femenino: Interpretando los códigos de la Sociedad Abakuá, examines the cultural artifacts created by artists, such as Belkis Ayón, Sara Gómez, Ana Mendieta, and Guillermo Cabreara Infante, who draw from the imagery of the Abakuá Society.
+Historically, scholars have interpreted the Abakuá through racial, gendered, religious, ideological, and moral frameworks, often depicting it as phallocentric, misogynistic, and possessing underdeveloped religious and ethical practices.
+However, my research shifts the focus to the influence of the Abakuá imaginary on Cuban culture through an artistic lens.
+I argue that the myths, rituals, symbols, ethos, and constructions of gender and race within the Abakuá have permeated Cuban cultural production, offering artists a counter-hegemonic platform to challenge discourses of male and political dominance.
+My work highlights how these artists affirm African ancestry and engage with mythological realms to construct diasporic identities that navigate the tensions between an African past and a Caribbean present.
+Through this perspective, my research reveals the complex cultural exchanges between Africa, the Caribbean, and the United States, providing a deeper understanding of diasporic identity formation and artistic resistance.

 bottom of page